Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface-frontend/plans/u-lecturer-interface-01-show-courses.md

 ## Precondition

-At least one course is created to show.
+At least one course is created.

 ## Postcondition